Utopiah/aframe-eyetracking-blink-controls-component/README.md

 * overall interact in AR without having to use hands because you are busy doing other things e.g surgery and voice recognition is way too slow
 * detect blink to swap elements of a scene e.g a horror game
-* use blink to detect fatigue and suggest pauses without the HMD
+* use blink to detect fatigue and suggest pauses without the HMD Overall though and as mentioned before the point is **not** to provide a complete list of ideas on how to use AR on the web but rather to show that it can be very easy for anybody who is not a developer to conceive then test radically new usages.

 ## How to try it